FoxinTale/Real-Instruments/README.md

   - The Runaway Bride, from Doctor Who: https://tinyurl.com/yckeaq2c
   - The Doctor Forever( 10's theme), from Doctor Who: https://tinyurl.com/ycjtw5zd

 ### Credits & Attributions:

   - For a more specific and detailed 'who did what', see credits.txt.

+#### Notes
+	The electric guitar is not from anywhere, I recorded it from my own.
+	A Fender Squier Strat, on the bridge pickup with Ernie Ball 'Not even Slinky' strings, tuned down to dropped C / D drop C.
+	Amp sim used wsa Amplitube 4, on the Heavy St 1 preset.

 ### Permissions:
  Basically, if you make changes to it let me know, and if they're good enough, they might just make it into the releases (with credit, of course).